ludichrislyts/TemplateScript/README.md

 ## Description

 This script will create the folders 'app', 'src', 'tests', 'views', and 'web' in 'file_folder' folder.
-_Files created are app/app.php, src/Class.php, tests/ClassTest.php, and web/index.php.
+_Files created are app/app.php, src/Class.php, tests/ClassTest.php, views/home.html.twig, and web/index.php.
 Files created include the basic shell of code that is usually always included.

-**In the src/Class and tests/ClassTest files, do can do a find/replace for "Class" and replace with your class name and that should change any references to the class name in the template code.
+I know this is an archaic type of script, but I mainly just wanted to see if I could get it to work.

 ## Setup